Letterpress Printing Plates

 Centurion Graphics supply and manufacture photopolymer and magnesium letterpress printing plates in various thicknesses.

-They are compatible with virtually any letterpress machine
+These are compatible with almost any letterpress machine

-All letterpress products can be supplied with or without double-sided tape attached.
+We can also supply all our letterpress products with or without double-sided tape attached.

 1.75mm Foil Backed Letterpress Polymer